Commander in Chief (video game): Inaccuracies

 The game refers to the position of chief executive as "Head of State" which is not true for all states—for example, the President of the United States is the Head of State, but the British Prime Minister or German Chancellor are not—and in the game, the player plays as the chief executive.
 In many states there is a distinction between the Head of Government and the Head of State, with the Head of State often being a ceremonial president or monarch.
 There is also no distinction in the game between any upper and lower houses of the parliament.

 There are also inaccuracies relating to nations in the game, as many nations are misrepresented.
 For example, the Finnish are inaccurately portrayed as being culturally Scandinavian, all Finnish have Swedish names when Swedish speakers only constitute 5.5% of the population.
 Other inaccuracies relate to the religion.
 Certain minority religions, such as the Baha'i faith in Iran, are not represented in the game, nor are pagans of any kind.
 There are also mistakes relating to ethnicity.
-For example, all the people of Kyrgyzstan, as opposed to a sizable minority, are represented as being Caucasian rather than east Asian and also all have Russian names.
+For example, all the people of Kyrgyzstan, as opposed to a sizable minority, are represented as being Caucasian rather than east Asian and also all have Russian names also Macedonians having Turkish name inaccuracies in the game.
 Similarly, most Filipinos have Indian names.